gregorylmartin/Meraki-Digital-Standards/php/readme.md

 Some parts of the Meraki Digital code structure for PHP markup are inconsistent in their style.
 Meraki Digital is working to gradually improve this by helping users maintain a consistent style so the code can become clean and easy to read at a glance.

-Keep the following points in mind when writing PHP code for Meraki Digital, whether for core programming code, plugins, or themes.
-The guidelines are similar to Pear standards in many ways, but differ in some key respects.
+Keep the following points in mind when writing PHP code for Meraki Digital, whether for core programming code, plugins, or other utilities.
+The guidelines are similar to [Pear](https://pear.php.net/manual/en/standards.php) standards in many ways, but differ in some key respects.

-See also: PHP Documentation Standards.

 #PHP